Epistates/turbomcp/benches/README.md

 ---

-**World-class performance is not just about speed—it's about consistency, predictability, and continuous improvement.**
+**Comprehensive performance is not just about speed—it's about consistency, predictability, and continuous improvement.**